-CAs SHALL NOT perform validations using this method after June 3, 2020.
-CAs MAY continue to re-use information and validations for domains validated under this method per the applicable certificate data reuse periods.
+CAS SHALL NOT perform validations using this method after June 3, 2020.
+CAS MAY continue to re-use information and validations for domains validated under this method per the applicable certificate data reuse periods.

-Note: Once the FQDN has been validated using this method, the CA MAY also issue Certificates for other FQDNs that end with all the labels of the validated FQDN.
+Note: Once the FQDN has been validated using this method, the CA MAY also issue Certificates for other FQDNs that end with all the Domain Labels of the validated FQDN.
 This method is suitable for validating Wildcard Domain Names.